PurritoBin/PurritoBin/README.md

 ## Server （ฅ＾・ﻌ・＾）ฅ

+### Design principles
+The aim is to follow the [KISS](https://en.wikipedia.org/wiki/KISS_principle) philosophy and only aim to do one thing.
+There are tools which manage to do the other things better, so make the current one as integrable as possible.

+Purrito Bin is very, very easily integrated into any setup.
+It runs can run as an unprivileged user in a single directory without access to any other systems resource.

+In OpenBSD, it is automatically [pledges](https://man.openbsd.org/pledge) and [unveils](https://man.openbsd.org/unveil) the bare minimum to function, so even in the case of a bug in the code, an attacker has no access to the system.

+Pull requests to harden the code by default in linux and other operating systems are highly welcome.

 ### What PurritoBin provides
 - Auto slug generation and returning paste url.
 - Efficient limiting of paste size by cutting off requests at threshold, stopping network blockage.
 - Submission port for users to submit.
+- You can run it on an internal system so that it is accessible only by the people inside the network.

 ### What PurritoBin does NOT provide
 - Sever to browse the pastes